Real Story: Bree Kekesi

 Accolades, Accomplishments, and Highlights: School of Health Sciences Student Speaker; Secretary, Prince Frederick Campus Association; Phi Theta Kappa Honor Society

 I would say, deep down, that I’m an advocate, both for myself and others.
-I’ve come a long way, and I wouldn’t be here if not for CSM—and for fighting for what I believed in.
+I’ve come a long way, and I wouldn’t be where I am if it hadn’t been for where I started.
+CSM helped shape me into who I am, professionally and personally.

 I was raised in Southern Maryland, growing up in Calvert County.
 I earned my Certified Nursing Assistant (CNA) and Certified Clinical Medical Assistant (CCMA) while I was still in high school, then started my college career at CSM.